f-wright/shark-and-human-tracking/README.md

 python tracker.py [video name] [tracker name]
 ```

-This will output two files: a video with the bounding boxes drawn on it for easy evaluation, and a text file with ordered bounding boxes.
+This will output two files: a video with the bounding boxes drawn on it for easy evaluation, and a json file with ordered timestamps and bounding boxes.
+In the JSON file, the keys are timestamps in seconds and the values are the bounding boxes (ordered according to their initial labeling).
+Each bounding box will be in the format `[top left x pixel. top left y pixel.   bounding box width.   bounding box height.]`.